model-checking/rust-lean-models/README.md

 ### Recursive function definition
 For each Rust function, we provide a recursive Lean function.
 Implementing the equivalent functions in Lean recursively enables user to construct induction proofs conveniently.
-The Lean function has the same as the Rust original, except when the Rust name clashes with a Lean keyword.
+The Lean function has the same name as the Rust original, except when the Rust name clashes with a Lean keyword.
 In case of a clash, a Rust function 'func_name' is renamed to `rust_func_name` in Lean.